GaoShanPictures/GAOLIB/README.md

 	-- One click on the Save Pose/Animation button in the Gaolib window : Actually stores the files related to the pose/animation item in the library.

 - To install a new version of GAOLIB, you have to remove the previous version from the addons and install the new zip you've downloaded here.
 Note that Blender takes the new changed into account if in the same session the old version of GAOLIB hasn't been used.
 The first time you install a new version, if some things don't work properly, try to close Blender and reopen it.

+- The pose pasting only supports Quaternion and Euler rotation modes.
+Axis angles are not supported.

 ## License